New Yorkers Against Religion-Based Bigotry

 Many critics of the 9/11 Truth movement have pointed to the Jew-hating ideologies of some people in the 9/11 Truth movement.
 We are concerned not only about conspiratorial allegations against Jews, but also about the much more widespread conspiratorial allegations against Satanists, occultists, Pagans, Freemasons, atheists, environmentalists, feministas, and gay rights activists, all of whom are alleged to be part of an evil "New World Order" plot by "the Illuminati."
 (See NYARBB position against "Illuminati" claims.)

-When addressing people in the 9/11 Truth movement, we aim to take a constructive approach.
-To that end, NYARBB has a Committee for 9/11 Accountability which attends major 9/11 Truth movement events, with the aims of (1) setting an example of a sound, hard-hitting call for a new investigation without advocating "inside job" theories and without making other highly controversial claims, (2) calling attention to the larger issue of the history of covert U.S. government support for Islamist terrorists, and (3) opposing "Illuminati" claims and other religiously bigoted grand conspiracy ideologies.
+To that end, NYARBB has a Committee for 9/11 Accountability which attends major 9/11 Truth movement events approximately once every year, with the aims of (1) setting an example of a sound, hard-hitting call for a new investigation without advocating "inside job" theories and without making other highly controversial claims, (2) calling attention to the larger issue of the history of covert U.S. government support for Islamic supremacist terrorists, and (3) opposing "Illuminati" claims and other religiously bigoted grand conspiracy ideologies.
 When we attend 9/11 Truth events, our main activity is to provide pamphlets, to be distributed to passers-by, containing our own reasons for supporting the call for an investigation.
 At the same time, we also distribute a separate leaflet, to 9/11 Truth activists, opposing "Illuminati" claims.
 By showing active support for the 9/11 Truth movement's main goal, we thereby also gain opportunities to oppose religiously bigoted grand conspiracy ideology more effectively than we could otherwise.

-NYARBB supports the call for a new investigation of 9/11.
-Our support is based not on any controversial hypothesis about what really happened (e.g. "9/11 was an inside job") but, rather, on the evidence of coverups acknowledged even by mainstream sources.
+NYARBB supports the call for a new investigation of those aspects of 9/11 that are still genuinely murkey.
+Our support is based not on any controversial hypothesis about what really happened (e.g. "9/11 was an inside job") but, rather, on (1) the evidence of coverups and conflicts of interest acknowledged even by mainstream sources and (2) our skepticism toward anything based on "confessions" of people who were tortured.

 After 9/11/2001, many people had questions about how and why the attacks were able to succeed.
 Were there things the U.S. government could have done, but didn’t do, to stop the attacks?
 Were there warnings that the Bush administration ignored?
 Why were none of the hijacked planes intercepted by fighter jets before they hit their targets?
 Why were some of the 9/11 hijackers, already known to be terrorists, even allowed into this country?